unused/blog/content/posts/eslint-rails.md

 The setup is pretty fancy, I'll guess it should be fine if you simply choose to make eslint inspect your files and use `app/javascript` as target path.
-For a react setup I'd use ECMAScript 6 fetures, ES6 modules, run code in Browser, use no CommonJS, use JSX and use React.
+For a react setup I'd use ECMAScript 6 features, ES6 modules, run code in Browser, use no CommonJS, use JSX and use React.

 Lets now add a webpack loader by simply storing a new file in the rails config.